srph/angularjs-structure-styleguide/README.md

 I'd suggest to issue a proposal or a question first (for discussion purposes) before submitting a pull request.
 This avoids unrewarded / unmerged pull requests (if ever).

 If you have any questions, issues, or whatever, feel free to send me a tweet on [twitter](https://twitter.com/_srph), or just submit an issue.

+## Unmaintained
+This style guide is no longer maintained.
+Although, you may still find some helpful concepts.